j-bellavance/EdgeDebounce/README.md

 # EdgeDebounce

+Version 1.2 : August 23, 2017 (See tutorial for changes)

 EdgeDebounce is a lightweight yet capable switch debouncer.

 The algorithm was inpired by an article that can be found at: http://www.ganssle.com/debouncing.htm